-The borders were closed except for essential workers - of course, cruise ships from the United States were banned!
+The New Zealand borders were closed except for essential workers, and of course, cruise ships from the United States were banned!
 We spent hours researching travel recommendations for foreign nationals.

 Air travel could be considered high risk, due to being in close contact with other people for extended periods of time.
 But by using best practice measures, we felt confident of arriving safely.
 As we were departing from Spain, we were considered high risk, so we needed pre-departure negative covid tests as well as 3 negative tests in managed isolation.

 First hurdle - he discovered that his Australian passport (pretty much essential to get into NZ) had expired 3 months before.
 In the past, he had renewed his Aussie passport online.
-But now the renewal process involved a face to face interview at the Australian Embassy in Madrid.
-That meant a six-hour drive one way across several provinces while Spain was in lock-down to get to Madrid!
+But now the renewal process involved a face-to-face interview at the Australian Embassy in Madrid.
+That meant a six-hour drive one-way across several provinces, while Spain was in lock-down!

 Fortunately, he was able to make the trip on eerily quiet highways, and submit his Australian passport application at the Australian Embassy without a hitch.

 Next, he had to apply to be registered with the Dental Council of New Zealand.
-Among other things, this involved sending the original of every country he had worked in.
+Among other things, this involved sending his original registration certificates from every country he had ever worked in.
 This involved the U.K., Barbados, Germany, Australia and Spain.

 After digging around in the archives for 3 weeks, they found the original registration certificate, and promised to mail it to the authorities in New Zealand.
 Unfortunately this was the week when the volcano on neighboring St. Lucia erupted, producing a cloud of volcanic ash over Barbados.

-All government offices were closed - including the Post Office.
+The volcanic ash cloud meant that ALL government offices in Barbados were closed - including the Post Office!
 They could not mail his registration!
 Taking the circumstances into account, New Zealand decided to accept an emailed version, and finally issued the NZ registration.
 Phew!